aleetreny/Development/gravity-simulator/README.md

 ## Abstract

 Gravity Lens Simulator is a high-performance, interactive web application that visualizes the behavior of particles under intense gravitational fields.
-Built with React 19, TypeScript, and the HTML5 Canvas API, it combines Newtonian orbital mechanics with an artistic approximation of gravitational lensing to create a visually striking and interactive "spacetime sandbox."
+It combines Newtonian orbital mechanics with an artistic approximation of gravitational lensing to create a visually striking and interactive "spacetime sandbox."

 This project prioritizes frame rate (60 FPS), interactivity, and stable orbital mechanics over the strict tensor calculus required for General Relativity simulations.